SM451Modding/ProjectLightSouls/README.md

 ## Undead Burg / Parish

+First bonfire has been moved back to just before the first dragon encounter

+Undead Male Merchant has been moved to the Taurus Tower

 Dragon bridge underside has new hallway and wood support bridge

 Church has less hollow spam